-The patients were prescribed with either dronabinol, medical marijuana (from a dispensary), or both.
+The patients were prescribed either dronabinol, medical marijuana (from a dispensary), or both.
 Dronabinol is a synthetic cannabinoid used to treat appetite loss, nausea, and vomiting to prevent weight loss in AIDS and cancer patients.
 The patients that received both cannabis treatments in the study received them sequentially.
-If dronabinol did not provide adequate symptom relief, then patients were administered with herbal cannabis from a dispensary.
+If dronabinol did not provide adequate symptom relief, then patients were administered herbal cannabis from a dispensary.

 Results from the study revealed a significant improvement in the GCSI total symptom score and a statistically significant improvement in every GCSI symptom subgroup.
 The study also reported a significant improvement in the patient’s abdominal pain score after treatment.
 The patients reported a significant improvement in nausea, vomiting, fullness (after eating), bloating, and abdominal pain.

-According to the researchers, cannabis represents a new treatment in this difficult-to-treat and burdensome condition.
+According to the researchers, cannabis represents a new treatment for this difficult-to-treat and burdensome condition.
 Cannabis clearly benefits patients suffering from gastroparesis because results from the study show a dramatic and significant improvement in symptoms.

 Pain control is important in gastroparesis because up to 90 percent of gastroparetics report abdominal pain.
 Abdominal pain was significantly improved with cannabis treatment and this role in pain management represents a breakthrough for gastroparesis-associated abdominal pain treatment.

 This study represents one of the first studies analyzing cannabis for the treatment of unyielding gastroparesis symptoms.
-Other therapies have rarely shown such beneficial results and cannabis represents a major treatment breakthrough for the this condition.
+Other therapies have rarely shown such beneficial results and cannabis represents a major treatment breakthrough for this condition.